-Most people may not be aware that Microsoft Office Files are like a file-system within a file system, which includes the ability to use a powerful scripting language to automate almost any action you could perform with a full executable file.
+Most people may not be aware that Microsoft Office document files are like a file-system within a file system, which includes the ability to use a powerful scripting language to automate almost any action you could perform with a fully-executable program file.
 By disabling macros in Office files, you deactivate the use of this scripting language.

 One popular method malware uses to appear innocent is to name files with double extensions, such as “.PDF.EXE”.
 By default, Windows and OSX hide known file extensions; malware takes advantage of this behavior to make a file appear to be one that would commonly be exchanged.
 If you enable the ability to see the full file-extension, it can be easier to spot suspicious file types.

-Ransomware sometimes accesses machines by using Remote Desktop Protocol (RDP), which is a Windows utility that allows others to access your desktop remotely.
+Ransomware sometimes accesses machines by using Remote Desktop Protocol (RDP), which allows others to access your desktop remotely.
 If you do not need use RDP in your environment, you can disable it to protect your machines.
 For instructions on how to do so, visit the appropriate Microsoft Knowledge Base article below:

 If you find yourself in a position where you have already run a ransomware executable without having taken any of the previous precautions, your options are more limited.
 There are a few things you can still do that might help mitigate the damage:

 If you run a file that you suspect may be ransomware, but you have not yet seen the characteristic ransomware screen, if you act very quickly you might be able to stop communication with the C&C server before it finishes encrypting your files.
-If you disconnect yourself from the network immediately you might decrease the number of files that it can encrypt.
+If you disconnect your system from the network immediately by pulling your Ethernet cable or disabling wireless and Bluetooth connectivity, you might decrease the number of files that it can encrypt.

 If you have System Restore enabled on your Windows machine, you might be able to take your system back to a known-clean state.
 Many ransomware variants will prevent this from succeeding, but it doesn’t hurt to try.